 Factor out the acceleration and gravity variables on each side.

 (mA + mB)a = (mB – mA)g

 Divide both sides by (mA + mB) to solve for a.

-Now that we have the acceleration, we can find the tension using either of the two force equations.
+Since we have the acceleration, we can use this to find the tension using either of the two force equations.
 Let’s use Block A.

 mAa = T – mAg

 Solve this for T and get:

 Substitute the formula for acceleration (a) into the equation.

 Rewrite the equation as

 Factor out mAg